 The days of making big breakfasts though are gone, and I’ve adopted a grab-and-go attitude.
-My favourite are these Morning Glory Muffins (made with Hans Dairy Dahi), paired with a Hans Dairy Smoothie my teens can grab on the way out the door in the morning.
+My favourite are these Morning Glory Muffins, paired with a smoothie my teens can grab on the way out the door in the morning.

-I feel good using Hans Dairy products in my baking and as a snack for my kids for one simple reason.
+I lean towards using good products like Hans Dairy in these muffins for one simple reason.
 Hans Dairy has a 100% natural philosophy, meaning that all their products are free of any artificial sugars, flavourings, colourings, and preservatives.

 These Morning Glory Muffins are a great recipe to have your kids (no matter what age they are) help you with.
 Teaching kids to fend for themselves in the kitchen is never a bad idea.
 Someday, and it may be a long time down the road, they will thank you for it.